 It may seem rather early, but October is actually a very good time to prepare your fruit and veg patch for spring planting.
 If you wait until winter, you’ll risk getting caught by the frosts.
 And chiselling through frozen ground is no fun at ALL.

 So, take some time during October to give your whole patch a good dig over to loosen and aerate the soil.
 It will make things much easier when spring does come.

 2. Sow kitchen herbs for winter harvesting

 Lots of people don’t have a garden, allotment or greenhouse.
 Fortunately, many herbs don’t need any of these.
 Basil, dill, chives, parsley, coriander, marjoram and mint are all herbs that can be grown on a sunny kitchen windowsill all year round.

 October is the perfect month to sow these herbs from seed, for harvesting throughout the winter.
-We hope to be stocking herb seeds soon - but until then, we recommend popping over to our good friends Purple Bloom Seeds to stock up!
+We hope to be stocking herb seeds again soon - but until then, we recommend popping over to our good friends Purple Bloom Seeds to stock up.

 3. Plant early garlic and onion sets